 Most EFTs are protected by the Electronic Funds Transfer Act (EFTA), which safeguards consumers against unauthorized electronic transactions.
-Notably, though, wire transfers are not covered by the EFTA.
+Notably, though, wire transfers aren’t covered by the EFTA.

-Once initiated, the transfer may be processed by the Automated Clearing House, the card issuer, the payment service or the financial institution.
-In some cases, such as with wire transfers and ACH transfers, the receiver needs to accept the payment for it to deposit, while other EFTs automatically deposit into the receiver’s account.
+With wire transfers and ACH transfers, the receiver needs to accept the payment for it to deposit, while other EFTs automatically deposit into the receiver’s bank account.

 Automated Clearing House (ACH)